With more than 30 years of experience...

 |

-- We have finalized the Journal of Management special issue on event-oriented research.
+- Our Journal of Management special issue on event-oriented research has been published.
 See our article where we summarize the nine amazing articles in the special issue and discuss the future possibilies of event-oriented research.

 - Enjoyed my conversation with Omnia Al Desoukie at The HR Observer about the future of work.